 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-There must be at least two core physician faculty members who are orthopaedic surgeons with experience in spine surgery, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in orthopaedic spine surgery and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
+There must be at least two core physician faculty members who are orthopaedic surgeons with experience in orthopaedic sports medicine, including the program director, who have completed an ACGME-accredited fellowship in orthopaedic sports medicine and have ABOS or AOBOS certification in orthopaedic sports medicine, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
 (Core)